I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/scsi/ns-scsi-_inquirydata.md

-`Versions`

-Indicates the version of the inquiry data standard that this data conforms to.
-For more information about the version values allowed in this field, see the <i>SCSI Primary Commands - 2 (SPC-2)</i> specification.

 `Wide16Bit`

 Indicates, when set to one, that the target supports 16-bit wide data transfers.
 A value of zero indicates that the device does not support 16-bit wide data transfers.